angebagui/devfestabidjan15/README.md

 Why Kotlin for this App?
 =======================
-After learn this language, i wanted to see if i have understood something in the [Kotlin reference] [2]
+After learning this language, i wanted to see if i had understood something in the [Kotlin reference] [2]

 Screenshots
 ===========